Tin Chak Estate

 Tin Chak Estate (天澤邨) is a public housing estate in Tin Shui Wai, New Territories, Hong Kong, near Light Rail Tin Yat stop.
 It consists of nine residential buildings completed in 2001.

+Hong Kong Public Libraries operates the Tin Shui Wai North Public Library in the Tin Chak Shopping Centre in Tin Chak Estate.

 Houses

 Demographics

 According to the 2016 by-census, Tin Chak Estate had a population of 11,695.
 The median age was 43.8 and the majority of residents (96.8 per cent) were of Chinese ethnicity.
 The average household size was 3 people.
 The median monthly household income of all households (i.e. including both economically active and inactive households) was HK$24,000.

 Politics

 Tin Chak Estate is located in Yat Chak constituency of the Yuen Long District Council.
 It is currently represented by Wong Wing-sze, who was elected in the 2019 elections.